 OD – Firstly let’s talk about Dystopia!
-It’s almost like you went though a sort of cleansing on this album, with line up changes etc. The result is outstanding and reminiscent of a more classic sounding Megadeth, but with a fresh edge.
-What was the approach to Dystopia in terms of sound, composition and concept?
+It’s almost like you went through a sort of cleansing on this album, with lineup changes, etc. The result is outstanding and reminiscent of a more classic-sounding Megadeth, but with a fresh edge.
+What was the approach to Dystopia in terms of sound, composition, and concept?

 OD – Were you not shitting yourself with anxiety during those shows?

-DAVE – Yea, I was a little concerned for the boys, but I knew that I was going to have a good time and was ready to carry a heavy load if need be, because that’s my job as a front-man.
+DAVE – Yeah, I was a little concerned for the boys, but I knew that I was going to have a good time and was ready to carry a heavy load if need be because that’s my job as a frontman.
 The other thing is, they are so professional and great at their jobs and most importantly, they have charisma.
 Also, being in this particular music genre, let alone being in this band, you have to be able to carry it.

-OD – One of the stand out attributes for me on all Megadeth albums is your ability to combine memorable and heart soaring choruses, entwined with the most technically mind-blowing guitar arrangements, does it become difficult to keep pushing the boundaries in terms of writing?
-Are you the type of person that will suddenly scrap a song because it’s not feeling right or you think you can push yourself harder to make it better?
+OD – One of the stand-out attributes for me on all Megadeth albums is your ability to combine memorable and heart-soaring choruses, entwined with the most technically mind-blowing guitar arrangements, does it become difficult to keep pushing the boundaries in terms of writing?
+Are you the type of person that will suddenly scrap a song because it’s not feeling right or do you think you can push yourself harder to make it better?

-DAVE – The way I deal with it, is very much like with what I can only imagine Michale Jackson was struggling with after he finished Thriller, when he was trying to follow-up a diamond selling album pretty much right after its release.
-He followed that album with Bad and I remember when people were laughing at him, because that record only sold eight million, I mean come on man, eight million?
+DAVE – The way I deal with it, is very much like with what I can only imagine Michael Jackson was struggling with after he finished ‘Thriller’ when he was trying to follow up a diamond-selling album pretty much right after its release.
+He followed that album with ‘Bad’ and I remember when people were laughing at him because that record only sold eight million, I mean come on man, eight million?
 That’s still amazing!

 People make fun of me for many things, people make fun of me for believing in God, well you know I actually died once!
 If you take all of those things and you look at where I”m at now.
 If I called whatever saved my skin “God“, then I don’t really care if you don’t like it or not!